-The Center for International and Comparative Studies (CICS) was founded in 2005 to provide a home for international studies at Michigan, and to develop interdisciplinary initiatives and courses on themes of international significance that cut across geographic areas.
-CICS established the minor in international studies.
+The Center for International and Comparative Studies (CICS) was founded in 2005 to provide a home for International Studies at Michigan, and to develop interdisciplinary initiatives and courses on themes of international significance that cut across geographic areas.
+CICS established the minor in International Studies.
 The fast growing minor prompted CICS to develop an International Studies major, which was introduced in 2009.

 CICS was renamed the Program in International and Comparative Studies (PICS) in 2013.
 This change reflected the overwhelming focus of our energies on the delivery of this program to undergraduate students.

-Bachelor Degrees Conferred in 2014: 240
+- Bachelor Degrees conferred in 2016: 240

-International Studies Major Class of 2014:
+International Studies Major Class of 2016

-Average Grade Point Average: 3.44
+- Average Grade Point Average: 3.45

-58% had 2 or more majors
+- 41% had 1 major, 59% had 2 or more majors

-31.1% had 1 or more minors
+- 36% had 1 or more minors

-Who studies IS Major:
+Who studies International Studies?

 Each year 75+ students study, intern, research abroad.

-Where do International Studies Graduates Work:
+Where International Studies Graduates Work

-International Studies Graduates Continuing Education:
+International Studies Graduates Continuing Education

 - Top Academic Levels: masters, professional, dual degree